openforcefield/openff-interchange/docs/using/handlers.md

 Each potential handler inherits from the base [`PotentialHandler`] class and describes a single type of parameter from a single source.
-Potential handlers for SMIRNOFF force fields are found in the [`openff.interchange.components.smirnoff`] module, while those for Foyer are found in the [`openff.interchange.components.foyer`] module.
+Potential handlers for SMIRNOFF force fields are found in the [`openff.interchange.components.smirnoff`] module.

 ## Inspecting an assigned parameter